Introduction

 Conclusion

 If you read my articles, you already know I use a mixture of equipment.
 I do this partly because, even although I own the latest mirrorless tech and lenses, DSLRs are still excellent for producing beautiful pictures as I have shown, and they already team up perfectly with the lenses I have owned for more than a decade at the time of writing.
 Instead of deciding to ditch all my prime lenses I have for f mount and buy them all again on z (no thanks), I kept them and continue to use them.
-When I am shooting astro or landscape, you will probably find me with a Z8, or D810 body, otherwise I use what I have on f.
-I will admit some of this happened due to me being frugal (I’ve spent enough on photographic equipment over the years, and I am old enough to know that knew lenses and cameras are a fallacy to improving one’s craft solely).
+When I am shooting astro or landscape, you will probably find me with a Z8, or D810 body, otherwise I use what I have on F mount.
+I will admit some of this happened due to me being frugal (I’ve spent enough on photographic equipment over the years, and I am old enough to know that new lenses and cameras are a fallacy to improving one’s craft solely).
 It went further though, to the realisation that something is sometimes a bit off in modern ultra-sharp lenses and sensors.
-Call it whatever you want, but for the types of pictures I like to produce when I am not out shooting landscape or astro genres, the D700 produces magic unlike no other camera, and even despite it being well over a decade old, still sees strong usage.
-For this reason, I still highly recommend you try a D700.
+Call it whatever you want, but for the types of pictures I like to produce when I am not out shooting landscape or astro genres, the D700 produces magic unlike no other camera, and even despite it approaching two decades old, still sees strong and consistent usage for me.
+For this reason, it remains highly recommended.

 If you enjoyed this article, consider following me on Instagram or Facebook.